-Potential short-term causes of impact on behaviour or performance will be considered, such as bullying or bereavement.
+Potential short-term causes of the impact on behaviour or performance will be considered, as will incidents of bullying or a period of bereavement.
 School staff will also take particular care in identifying and assessing SEND for pupils whose first language is not English.

-When deciding whether the pupil needs special educational provision, schools will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
-Schools will use this to determine the support that is needed and whether they can provide this by adapting their core offer, or whether something different or additional is needed.
+When deciding whether the pupil requires special educational provision, school staff will start with the desired outcomes, including the expected progress and attainment, and consider the views and the wishes of the pupil and their parents/ carers.
+School staff will use this to determine the support that is needed and whether they can provide this by adapting their core high-quality-teaching offer, or whether something different or additional is needed.